1

 • Awesome leadership team focused on supporting you and your growth

-Who we are looking for: Therapists!!!!
+Who we are looking for: Passionate and unique social workers to join our team!

 The perfect candidate will share our passion for improving and expanding access to quality mental health care and will thrive in a culture that emphasizes: autonomy, flexibility, creativity, authenticity, humor, compassion, acceptance, and determination.
-Opportunities for individual, family, and group therapy services as well as Telehealth.
+Opportunities for individual, family, and group therapy services as well as telehealth.

 Responsibilities and Duties